jonlpersson/ed-latimore/site/_posts/2022-01-25-how-to-tell-a-girl-you-like-her.md

 These hobbies specifically force you to develop your conversation skills, sense of humor, mind, and physicality.
 I developed a framework for finding hobbies that help you meet women.
 You can read that in my post [7 hobbies to meet women](https://edlatimore.com/hobbies-to-meet-women/#what-are-the-best-hobbies-to-meet-women).

 An additional benefit of working on yourself is women will naturally want to be around you.
-Women are more attracted to men that are taken.<sup><a class="footnote" rel="footnote" href="#fn:2">2</a></sup> So having women clearly flirting with you, makes you more attractive to other women.
+Women are more attracted to men that are taken.<sup>[2](#fn:2){: .footnote rel="footnote"}</sup> So having women clearly flirting with you, makes you more attractive to other women.

 ## Read the room